GE HealthCare: 2021–2025

 In January 2021, the company acquired Prismatic Sensors AB, focused on Deep Silicon detector technology.
 A few months later in May 2021, the company acquired Zionexa, a company focused on biomarkers for the detection of breast cancer.

 In July 2021, the company integrated technology from Spectronic Medical to create artificial intelligence-based software.

 In November 2021, General Electric announced it would split into three publicly traded companies, with GE HealthCare being one of the three.
 The spin-off of GE HealthCare was completed on January 4, 2023.
 Prior to the spin-off, the company acquired BK Medical from Altaris Capital Partners for $1.45 billion.

 Following its separation, GE HealthCare continued to expand.
 In February 2023, the company acquired Caption Health, an artificial intelligence medical technology manufacturer headquartered in San Mateo, California, for $150 million.

 In July 2024, the company acquired the clinical artificial intelligence business from Intelligent Ultrasound for $51 million.

+In March 2025, GE HealthCare introduced the Freelium sealed magnet platform for magnetic resonance imaging (MRI).
+The system uses less than 1% of the helium required by traditional imaging systems, and is intended to support more sustainable imaging and improve access to imaging in regions with limited helium supply.

+In April 2025, GE HealthCare entered a partnership with FPT.
+A few months later they established a multi-year collaboration with Ascension, a non-profit health system.
+The two companies plan to work together to improve Ascension's patient access, safety, and care quality.

+In November 2025, the company entered an agreement to acquire Intelerad Medical Systems for $2.3 billion.